JCSheeron/ftArchPostProc/README.md

      timeOffset
          time period between data samples

      startTs
-          start time filter used to query the source data during construction
+         the first time stamp associated with the data (the start time)

      endTs
-         end time filter used to query the source data during construction
+         the last time stamp associated with the data (the end time)

      count
          the number of rows in the data frame

      isEmpty
          boolean true if data frame is empty

 #### Imports used by TsIdxData